Threshold-Coloring and Unit-Cube Contact Representation of Graphs: Planar Graphs without Short Cycles

 \begin{pp} A path $P_4$ of length 4 is a reducible configuration. \end{pp} \begin{proof} Let $v$ be a neighbor of a leaf in $P_4$.
 By~\ref{pp:1} and \ref{pp:3} either $c(v)=1$ or $c(v)=6$ extends to the remaining uncolored vertices. \end{proof}

 Now~\ref{pp:4} implies that longer paths are reducible as well.
 Let us turn our attention to stars.

-\begin{pp} \begin{enumerate} \item[(A)] Let $T$ be a star with $\le 1$ prong of length $\ge 1$ for which the remaining prongs are of length $3$.
-Then $T$ is reducible. \item[(B)] Let $T$ be a star with $\le 3$ prongs of length $\ge 2$ for which the remaining prongs are of length $3$.
+\begin{pp} \begin{enumerate} \item[(A)] Let $T$ be a star with at most 1 prong of length $1$ and the remaining prongs have length $3$.
+Then $T$ is reducible. \item[(B)] Let $T$ be a star with at most 3 prongs of length $2$ and the remaining prongs have length $3$.
 Then $T$ is reducible. \end{enumerate} \end{pp} \begin{proof} In both cases let $v$ denote the center of the star.
 In order to establish (A) let $c(v)$ be either $1$ or $6$, which is appropriate for the 1-prong (such a choice exists by~\ref{pp:1}).
 By~\ref{pp:3} the coloring $c(v)$ can be extended to the remaining 3-prongs.
 For (B) we may assume that neither $3$ nor $4$ can be extended to all three $2$-prongs.
 By~\ref{pp:2} both colors $3$ and $4$ are used at leaves of the $2$-prongs.
 Now, by~\ref{pp:1} at least one of $c(v)=1$ or $c(v)=6$ extends to the third 2-prong, and hence also to the remaining 2- and 3-prongs, by~\ref{pp:2} and~\ref{pp:3}. \end{proof}

-\begin{pp} There exist two additional types T1 and T2 of reducible configurations shown in Fig.~\ref{fig3} \end{pp}
+\begin{pp} There exist two additional types T1 and T2 of reducible configurations shown in Fig.~\ref{fig3}. \end{pp}

 \begin{proof} Let us first consider the T1 configuration.
 By~\ref{pp:1} one of 1,6 is appropriate for the color of $x$, with respect to color $a$ and type of edge $e$.
 If $b \in \{3,4\}$, then choose $c(y)$ from $1,6$, and if $b \not\in \{3,4\}$ then choose $c(y)$ from $\{3,4\}$.
 By~\ref{pp:2} this works.